Non-Steepness and Maximum Likelihood Estimation Properties of the Truncated Multivariate Normal Distributions: Abstract

 \section{Abstract}

-We consider the truncated multivariate normal distributions for which every component is one-sided truncated.
-We show that this family of distributions is an exponential family.
-We identify $\mcalD$, the corresponding natural parameter space, and deduce that the family of distributions is not regular.
-We prove that the gradient of the cumulant-generating function of the family of distributions remains bounded near certain boundary points in $\mcalD$, and therefore the family also is not steep.
-We also consider maximum likelihood estimation for $\bmu$, the location vector parameter, and $\bSigma$, the positive definite (symmetric) matrix dispersion parameter, of a truncated non-singular multivariate normal distribution.
-We prove that each solution to the score equations for $(\bmu,\bSigma)$ satisfies the method-of-moments equations, and we obtain a necessary condition for the existence of solutions to the score equations.
+{This article considers exponential families of truncated multivariate normal distributions with one-sided truncation for some or all coordinates.
+We observe that if all components are one-sided truncated then this family is not full.
+The family of truncated multivariate normal distributions is extended to a full family, and the extended family is investigated in detail.
+We identify the canonical parameter space of the extended family and establish that the family is not regular and not even steep.
+We also consider maximum likelihood estimation for the location vector parameter and the positive definite (symmetric) matrix dispersion parameter of a truncated non-singular multivariate normal distribution.
+It is shown that if the sample size is sufficiently large then, almost surely, the maximizer of the likelihood function is unique, provided that it exists.
+It is also shown that each solution to the score equations for the location and dispersion parameters satisfies the method-of-moments equations.
+Finally, it is observed that similar results arise in the case of an arbitrary number of truncated components.}